-No Added Sugar Granola, a fantastic homemade recipe that is healthy and full of goodness.
-My granola is made with lots of nuts, seeds and dried fruit, and it's deliciously crunchy and perfect for a healthy breakfast.
+Homemade Granola with No Refined Sugar Added, a fantastic breakfast recipe that is full of goodness.
+My granola is made with lots of nuts, seeds and dried fruit, and it's deliciously crunchy and perfect for a good start of the day.

 No, I am not saying that the food has to be tasteless, that's the thing, sugar doesn't translate better taste, just more problems.
 And there are plenty of other ways to sweeten your food without refined sugar.